bbqz007/zhelper/threading/benchmark/lf/README.md

 there is a best threading model `ypipe`, using ypipe which is a core part of zeromq and let a reader and a writer access message queue parallely.

+the cpu cycles are nearly the same, and the wall time are much different. wall time shows how much time waste for waiting and blocking.

 `yield0` model shows yielding in single threading.

 `cvnotify0` model shows condition varaiable notify in single threading.